Frugal U.S. consumers make it tough for food companies to raise prices

 “You’re hearing that they want to, but the question always becomes: Can it stick?” said Prudential Financial market strategist Quincy Krosby, referring to raising prices.
 “What the consumer has been very good about is going on strike.”

 That’s happening now in the dairy aisle.
-As U.S. milk prices go up, shoppers buy less, according to Dean Foods Co, the largest U.S. milk processor.
+As U.S. milk prices go up, shoppers buy less, according to Dean Foods Co (DF.N), the largest U.S. milk processor.
 Fluid milk industry volumes fell 2.1 percent in the first quarter, according to Dean.

 “There are certain price thresholds that we can’t cross, or it starts to impact the demand,” Dean Chief Executive Gregg Tanner said on a conference call with analysts last week.
 “We experienced additional softness in our volumes during March and April.”